 - No Mail is stored on a server, so your data is safer from being hacked.

 - Any activity related to your emails is not duplicated between computers.
-As such everyday tasks, such as reading, filing, and flagging of messages will need to be undertaken on each machine.
+As such everyday tasks, such as reading, filing, and flagging of messages, will need to be undertaken on each machine.

 - Messages are only stored in one place.
 If your computer hard drives fail, all your emails will be lost.
+There will be no recovery option unless you actively back up your remote server.

 - POP servers are incompatible with webmail software.

-- As the Mail is stored on the remote server so you can access it wherever, and on whatever device you wish.
+- As the mail is stored on the remote server so you can access it wherever, and on whatever device you wish.
 You can use different mail programs depending on your device.

 - Internet connection is required to access your emails.